matspike/matspike.github.io/index.md

 locations of each group are listed [here for Honours students](https://browser.ted.is.ed.ac.uk/generate?courses%5B%5D=LASC10031_SV1_SEM1&period=YR) and [here for MSc students](https://browser.ted.is.ed.ac.uk/generate?courses%5B%5D=LASC11112_SV1_SEM1&period=YR).

-If there are any remaining issues concerning the tutorial groups, please contact [Matt Spike](mspike@ed.ac.uk).
+If there are any remaining issues concerning the tutorial groups, please contact Matt Spike at <mspike@ed.ac.uk>.

 Quizzes
 -------